don-sabu/leetcode/utils/prompt.md

     - The whole problem statement (blockquote each examples)
     - My code
     - Explanation of my code in the markdown file which is in a paragraph or two.
 It must be simple

+Note: A problem I have noticed in your previous responses for this prompt is that after generating the markdown of the code, there is a closing grave accent symbol, causing you to close the whole markdown of the response resulting in the explanation part being generated as not markdown.
+So you generate the explanation markdown separately.